 We used our table saw to rip down our sheet of MDF to 3" thick strips.
 Once our MDF was ripped down we placed one stripe just under our chair rail and one on top of our base molding.
 Then I used a nail gun to secure our stripes.

 Continue around the room to install the top and bottom molding.
 When we get to the corners we butt the pieces up to each other.
 Any small gaps can be filled with caulk, but you really want to get the pieces to line up as close together as possible.

 Add the vertical stripes

 This part is important!
-How close or far apart you place your vertical stripes will determine the look of your wainscoting.
+How afar apart you place your vertical stripes will determine the look of your wainscoting.
 I wanted mine to be large squares.
-(Remember you can choose any design for a wainscoting look.)
-I measured top to bottom which was 20″ so I placed my vertical stripes 20″ apart.
+I measured top to bottom which was 20" so I placed my vertical stripes 20" apart.

 Fill Nail Holes and Caulk Cracks

 A basic lightweight spackle filler is all you need to cover up those nail holes.

 To apply spackle use your finger to apply it to all of the nail holes and then after it is dry I sand it down with a 220 grit sand paper.
 Once everything is painted you won't be able to tell there was ever a nail hole!